 Before heading into this review of the Intel Core i7-12700K, let’s take a step back to see Team Blue’s journey so far.
 So, Intel’s 12th Gen “Alder Lake” desktop processors have been around for some time now.
-The company has faced incredible challenges and setbacks for the past couple of years.
-But it looks like the company is finally back to its former glory.
+The company had faced incredible challenges and setbacks for the past couple of years.
+But it looks like Intel is finally back to its former glory.

 From being stuck on the 14nm node for God knows how long (well we know “Cannon Lake” was supposed to introduce 10nm process node back in 2016) to losing business with Apple, the past couple of years have been especially testing for Intel.